How to Prepare your Child Emotionally to Go Back to School

-Going back to school after summer vacation is difficult enough for students but now, as we face going back to school amidst a pandemic where safety precautions are everchanging and lifesaving vaccines are eligible for only a portion of our students, there may be an added layer of stress and anxiety that comes with a new year.
+Going back to school after summer vacation is difficult enough for students, but there may be an added layer of stress and anxiety that comes with a new year.

 First, it is important to recognize the emotions your student may experience returning to school.
-They may be excited to see their friends after a year of virtual learning, but they could also be anxious about the changes that come with a new school year.
+They may be excited to see their friends after a few years of hybrid learning, but they could also be anxious about the changes that come with a new school year.

 The Three N’s Strategy:

 To help prepare your child for their return to the classroom and the mixed emotions that may come with a new school year, you can follow the three N’s strategy to use facts to help your child work through these emotions and “halt endless loops of irrational worry.”